Year of entry 2024

 We use different teaching methods to help you develop a range of practical skills, as well as a sound theoretical knowledge base.
 These include lectures and seminars, interactive online resources, and practical classes where you'll make the most of our facilities.

-In addition, the Centre for Translation Studies runs a regular programme of Research and Professionalisation Talks with visiting speakers coming from the industry and sharing their experience as practicing translators, interpreters, subtitlers or project managers.
+In addition, the Centre for Translation Studies runs a regular programme of Research and Professionalisation Talks with visiting speakers coming from the industry and sharing their experience as practising translators, interpreters, subtitlers or project managers.

 You’ll be assessed using a wide range of methods.
 Translation tests are an important element, as are essays and individual and team projects.
-You’ll also be assessed on your individual summer project, which can be either two long translation pieces or one short research project.
+You’ll also be assessed on your individual summer project, which can be either two extended translation pieces or one short research project.

-You must upload the following supporting documents before we assess your application:
+You must upload the following documents before we will assess your application:

 If you require any further information, please contact the School of Languages, Cultures and Societies Taught Postgraduate Admissions Office.

 Tel: +44 (0)113 343 0233 or +44 (0)113 343 3234

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.